 Sherren, K., Loik, L and Debner, J..
 2016.
 Climate adaptation in ‘new world’ cultural agricultural landscapes: the case of Bay of Fundy dykelands (Nova Scotia, Canada).
 Land Use Policy, 51, 267-280.

 Farzana Karim, current MES candidate, is working on coastal risk planning related to second home and vacation rentals.
 She has surveyed Canadian municipal planners about this issue, and carried out a Nova Scotia risk assessment case study using GIS.
+She was funded by a Nova Scotia Graduate Scholarship.
 She is being co-supervised by Dr. Eric Rapaport, in Dalhousie’s School of Planning.